apereo/apereo.github.io/_posts/cas/2016-10-07-webflow-extcfg.md

 # Accidents Happen

-What if you had two `WebflowConfigurer` who all decided to inject actions and state into the same Spring Webflow areas?
-What if multiple `WebflowConfigurer`s decided to set themselves up as starting points of the CAS webflow?
+What if you had two `WebflowConfigurer`s who all decide to inject actions and state into the same Spring Webflow areas?
+What if multiple `WebflowConfigurer`s competing to set themselves up as starting points of the CAS webflow?

 Indeed, these are questions you ought to be thinking about as a *developer*.